Coconut Grove’s Historic Timeline

 1963: To publicize “Irma La Douce”, then playing at the Playhouse, the institution’s promoters organize an art festival with a Left Bank ambiance, which becomes the popular Coconut Grove Art Festival.

 1963: T. Trip Russell’s ambient Coconut Grove Library opens.

 Late 1960s and beyond: Coconut Grove’s old wood-frame homes along Bayshore Drive give way to new high rise condominiums, hotels, and office buildings.

 1973: The state of Florida purchases Ralph Munroe’s magnificent Barnacle property and soon after opens it as a state park.

 1979: The Mayfair shopping mall opens amid much hoopla.

 1990: Cocowalk, a large shopping, restaurant , and entertainment complex, opens drawing large droves of people to the historic village center.

 Early 2000s: Coconut Grove adopts a consultant’s plan for a revamped waterfront, which promises to bring more park land, open vistas to the bay, and attractive amenities like upscale restaurants.

-2010 – 2015: The 21st century has brought a new dimension to life in Coconut Grove, as a new class of creative professional entrepreneurs and industry have taken root in the central business district.
+2010 – present: The 21st century has brought a new dimension to life in Coconut Grove, as a new class of creative professional entrepreneurs and industries have taken root in the central business district.
 Home to dozens of advertising agencies, design firms, architects, video producers, and web developers.
 These cultural influencers have found a home in the Grove and provide a backdrop that helps new and interesting businesses thrive.